 Mark has worked in the markets since graduating from Cambridge University in 1991.
 He’s analysed emerging market stocks at global investment banks and small caps stocks at a specialist equity research house.
 In his time his research has been ranked number 1 in Europe.
 Now, he’s the Investment Director of Microcap Millionaires, Agora Financial’s most exclusive investment advisory service.

 Greg Robinson is the editor of Income On Demand, Agora Financial UK’s first premium options trading newsletter.
-After graduating with an honours degree in Computer Science, Greg worked for many years as a freelance IT consultant, consulting for numerous banks and professional bodies.
+After graduating with an honours degree in Computer Science, Greg worked for many years as a freelance IT consultant, consulting for numerous banks and other blue chip companies.
 Throughout his career he pursued his interest in investment, including a number of property investments in the UK and abroad.
-However, around 2008 Greg began focusing on options and in 2010 retired from IT to become a full time trader.
+However, around 2008 Greg began focusing on options and in 2010 largely retired from IT to become a full time trader.
 He lives in North Yorkshire with his wife and daughter and what he describes as a crazy dog.
 In his spare time he enjoys snowboarding, mountain biking and travelling.